PIH/openmrs-module-dbevent/README.md

 For more details on these configuration settings and other available options, please consult the [Debezium documentation](https://debezium.io/documentation/reference/stable/connectors/mysql.html#mysql-connector-properties).

+By default, all tables will be monitored in the given database.
+This can be overridden programmatically on the source, either by setting the property explicitly or using a convenience method.
+Note, if setting manually, table names are regular expression patterns, and must start with the database as a prefix.

 ## Monitoring

 Debezium outputs several useful metrics via JMX as MBeans.
 Information on these for MySQL